dlim26/DonghaSimonLimPhysicsAI/notebook/README.md

 This is just a quick read me for the notebook files.
-Main thing you would need is to unzip the images_training_rev1.zip folder then run the notebook.
+Main thing you would need is to unzip the images_training_rev1.zip file inside the images folder then run the notebook.
+I could not get the .zip uploaded onto Git.